Types of Listing

 Already listed on another exchange?
 Euronext markets are open to dual listing for companies that wish to access European investors and increase their profile.
 No matter where your primary market location is, we offer simplified dual listing procedures which allow any listed company to dual list on Euronext markets.

-For some countries, we also have agreements with local regulators which allow us to further accelerate the process (U.S., Israel, U.K., Turkey, etc.).
+For some countries, we also have agreements with local regulators which allow us to further accelerate the process (Canada, Chile, Israel, U.K., U.S., Singapore, Thailand, Turkey, etc.).

 We have compiled this FAQ to answer common queries from our issuer and intermediary community.